gregsdennis/Manatee.Json/README.md

 ### The Project

-This code uses C# 7 features, so Visual Studio 2017 is required.
+This code uses C# 7 features, so a compiler/IDE that supports these features is required.

 The project is a single project that targets both .Net Framework 4.6 and .Net Standard 1.3.